JackaChou/Synheat-model/README.md

 # Synheat model
-* This is a synheat model rewrite in the JuMP  which is proposed by Grossmann.
+* The Synheat model is proposed by Yee and Grossmann, and the original is written in GAMS platform.
 * This model is built based on a stage-wise superstructure and can be used to design a large-scale heat exchangers network.